Oil Field Injury Lawyer in Lubbock, TX

 If you or a loved one works in the oil extraction industry, it is important to retain your right to sue after a workplace accident.
 Many oil workers take workers’ compensation coverage from their employers, which limits their right to sue after a serious accident.
 To sue after being injured by your employer’s negligence, it is vital to talk to an attorney about your right to sue and the injuries you sustained.

-When Can I Sue after an Oil Accident?
+When Can I Sue after an Oil Accident in Lubbock, TX?

 Typically, you have an unlimited right to sue the parties responsible for your injuries after a serious accident.
 However, things like insurance rules might limit your right to sue under some circumstances.
 In the oil industry, many employers carry workers’ compensation insurance to pay workers a fraction of the damages they might otherwise be entitled to.
 If you do not opt out of workers’ compensation, your right to sue might be restricted.

 Workers’ compensation is designed to get injured workers quick coverage to pay for medical expenses, but this program usually restricts what doctor you can use and limits you to receiving only 2/3 of your typical wages.
 Workers’ comp. also blocks other areas of damages, such as damages for pain and suffering.

 When you start a new job in Texas, you have 5 days to opt out of workers compensation coverage.
 If you do, you keep your right to sue your employer after an accident.
 Suing your employer or the oil company can give you access to claim the full value of any medical bills, lost wages, and pain and suffering you faced after the accident.